C+

 Leadership is rotating out of the old winners

-The groups that led this year are losing steam: energy, tech, materials, household staples and utilities have slipped below their short-term trend even though they remain above the long-term one — the first sign a leader is tiring.
-At the same time industrials, real estate, healthcare and banks and financials now trade above their short, medium and long-term trends together, the look of money quietly moving in.
+The groups that led this year are losing steam: tech, industrials and materials have slipped below their short-term trend even though they remain above the long-term one — the first sign a leader is tiring.
+At the same time energy, real estate, household staples, utilities, healthcare, banks and financials and consumer names now trade above their short, medium and long-term trends together, the look of money quietly moving in.
 When leadership changes hands like this, the next leg of the market often looks very different from the last one.

 New highs are outpacing new lows